 A search of orienteering apps on Google Play shows approximately 20 apps that are available for download.
 None of these apps include a revenue model that benefits clubs or organizations.
 Some apps are free and some cost as much as $4.99.

-Our app is nearly finished and will be on Google Play and the iTunes store soon.
+Our app is finished and is on Google Play and the iTunes store.
 There have been many suggestions about how an “orienteering” app should work.
 While traditional orienteering clubs spend hours and dollars to develop courses and maps, we’ve never seen maps more accessible to us than we do today.
 Sometimes its ok just to find a nice outdoor location to visit a course and run (or walk fast) with your virtual neighbors.

 Our app does this and more:

 The features of the NTO app: